-If you pass a regular car driving test (category B) you’ll get entitlement to drive the following specialist vehicles:
+If you pass a regular car driving test (category B) you’ll get entitlement to drive:

 - agricultural tractors (category F)

 - mowing machines or pedestrian-controlled vehicles (category K)

 For all other categories you need the correct full licence to drive the tractor or special vehicle on the road.

 To get this you first need to get the right provisional driving licence entitlement and then pass a tractor or specialist vehicle driving test.

 You don’t need a licence to drive or operate: